How do I buy a diamond and avoid

 Certificates from non-existent “sound-alike”

-Don’t be fooled by official-looking certificates from local “certified
+Don’t be fooled by official-looking certificates from locally “certified

 gemologist” gem labs.
 They are probably owned by the store